HackersZone/Abdal-Cookie-Injector/README.md

 # Abdal-Cookie-Injector
-Inject Cookie String From Wireshark Dump Into Any Webpage
+Inject Cookie String From Wireshark Dump Into Any Webpage (Base On Original Cookie Injector)